-Most human resources grad programs accept students with undergraduate degrees in any number of related majors.
+Most human resources graduate programs accept students with undergraduate degrees in any number of related majors.
 However, specific undergraduate courses in areas like business law and management are often required.
-Many competitive programs require students to possess a 3.0 GPA or above in their undergraduate studies, as well as high scores on the GMAT exam.
+Many competitive programs require students to possess a 3.0 GPA or above in their undergraduate studies, as well as competitive scores on the GMAT exam.

 Examples of master’s degree options for HR management professionals include: